BartoszDadok/TrailLandingPage/README.md

    ```sh
    npm start
    ```
-   After runnning this command you will see the **Trail** dashboard page.
+   After running this command you will see the **Trail** dashboard page.

 ## Links to all Trail`s Repositories:
 - Landing Page- https://github.com/BartoszDadok/TrailLandingPageFrontend.git